ray-project/ray/doc/source/data/transforming-data.rst

 * One-to-one: each input block will contribute to only one output block, such as :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`.
-* All-to-all: input blocks will contribute to multiple output blocks, such as :meth:`ds.random_shuffle() <ray.data.Dataset.random_shuffle>`.
+* All-to-all: input blocks can contribute to multiple output blocks, such as :meth:`ds.random_shuffle() <ray.data.Dataset.random_shuffle>`.

 .. list-table:: Common Ray Data transforms.